 You can find the Biggest Loser book on Amazon to find out meal plans and exercise tips.

 Vegan before 6 p.m., or VB6, is the secret behind this diabetes diet.
 It requires eating more plant-based foods, which means consuming more fiber and less trans fat and saturated fat.

 Simply, the VB6 diet is a healthy way of eating while being careful about the source of meat, dairy, and fish you consume.

-In other words, it teaches you how to make better choices, even though that could mean restricting yourself to some foods in order to indulge in healthier options.
+In other words, it teaches you how to make better choices, even though that could mean restricting yourself to some foods to indulge in healthier options.

 5. Engine 2 Diet

 This is the 3rd best diet for diabetes according to the U.S. News and World Report.
 It’s based on plant foods while avoiding animal products.
-So, the claim is that plants provide nutrients which help control diabetes, while the animal products clog arteries and increase LDL cholesterol.
+So, the claim is that plants provide nutrients that help control diabetes, while animal products clog arteries and increase LDL cholesterol.